-The state is divided into two districts, North Goa and South Goa.
+The state is divided into two districts, North and South Goa.
 Panaji is the headquarters of the north and Margao of the south.
-Main Rivers of Goa are Mandovi, Sal and Zuari.
-Goa shares it’s borders with Karnataka and Maharashtra.
+Main Rivers are Mandovi, Sal and Zuari.
+It shares it’s borders with Karnataka and Maharashtra.

 State tree is the Asan/Crocodile Bark Tree (Picture2).
 The highest peak is Sonsogad in Sattari (3,827 feet).